Strong Defense From Burglary Charges

 Success Through Negotiation Or Trial

-My experience means I know all available options, including the possibility of drug treatment as an alternative for people who are accused of burglary.
-When appropriate, I will negotiate.
-When necessary, I will take the case to trial and argue in front of a judge and jury.
+Our experience means we know all available options, including the possibility of drug treatment as an alternative for people who are accused of burglary.
+When appropriate, we will negotiate.
+When necessary, we will take your case to trial and argue in front of a judge and jury.